pyeventsourcing/eventsourcing/docs/topics/process.rst

 aggregates and the policies of its process applications.
 This allows highly maintainable code, code that is easily tested, easily understood, easily changed, easily reconfigured for use with different infrastructure.

+Please note, the code presented in the example below works only with the library's SQLAlchemy and Django infrastructure code.
+Support for Cassandra is being considered but such applications will probably be simple replications of application state, due to the limited atomicity of Cassandra's lightweight transactions.
+For example, Cassandra could be used to archive events written firstly into a relational database.
+Events could be removed from the relational database before storage limits are encountered.
+Events missing in the relational database could be sourced from Cassandra.

 Aggregates